Skip to content

 The aperture is the opening in the lens that controls how much light comes into the camera’s sensor.
 We can make it big (e.g., f/2.0) or small (e.g., f/22).
 It also influences the depth of field.

-If you choose a wide aperture (e.g., f/2.0), the depth of field will be very shallow.
+A wide aperture (e.g., f/2.0), can make the depth of field shallow.
 Things behind your subject might be blurred.
 Close it down to the f/22, and it’ll be deep.
 That means more will be in focus.
+Adjust it accordingly.

 ISO controls the sensitivity of the camera’s sensor.
-The higher it is, the more light will be collected.
+Increasing it will make your image brighter.
+Decrease it to make it darker.
 It has a downside, though.
 The higher it goes, the more noise or grain will appear in your image.

 For this lesson, let’s use a shutter speed of five seconds.
 You can go shorter, but the trails probably won’t be attractive.
 Of course, you can go longer.

 Don’t ignore your aperture and ISO.
-If they are incorrect, you can get an over or underexposed photo.
-That’s okay because even a mistake is a learning experience.
-It’ll teach you what doesn’t work!
+If they are incorrect, you get an over or underexposed photo.
+That’s okay because mistakes are a learning experience.
+It teaches you what doesn’t work!

 My go-to aperture setting for light trails ranges from f/8 to f/11.
 Remember, small aperture numbers mean the lens will be open wider.
 That will let more light in.
 We want less light for longer shutter speeds.
 Use a higher number.